 An ornamental flowering almond (Prunus glandulosa) entrances you in early spring when its bare branches suddenly burst into flower.
-These small trees, native to China, are often multi-stemmed shrubs about four or five feet high, with lovely white or pink flowers.
+These small trees, native to China, are often multi-stemmed shrubs about 4 or 5 feet (1-1.5 m.) high, with lovely white or pink flowers.
 Pruning a flowering almond tree annually is a good way to keep the tree full and compact.
 If you want to learn how to prune a flowering almond, read on.

 Pruning Flowering Almonds

 Ornamental almonds are easy to grow.
-The plants are not picky about soil conditions as long as the site is well drained, and grow well in full sun or partial shade.
-However, in order to obtain more flowers on the tree, you’ll do better to plant in sun.
-The amount of sun the tree gets impacts how heavily blooms.
+The plants are not picky about soil conditions as long as the site is well-drained, and they grow well in full sun or partial shade.
+However, in order to obtain more flowers on the tree, you’ll do better to plant them in sun.
+The amount of sun the tree gets impacts how heavily it blooms.

 Flowering almond trees bloom in spring before they begin to leaf.
 The frothy flowers can be single or double, depending on the cultivar, and they seem to explode off of every limb.
 Since flowering almond trees are grown for the blooms, not fruit, the growth pattern of the blossoms helps you figure out when to trim flowering almond plants.

 Almond trees bud on old wood.
 Therefore, ornamental almond pruning should take place in late spring, immediately after the blooms fade.
 That way, pruning flowering almonds won’t reduce the number of beautiful blossoms you will get the following spring.
 If you prune in winter, you’ll clip off many of next year’s buds.